wlonk/arcadia/appendix/passions.rst

 fault of your enemy.
 They have been the instrument of your suffering from top to bottom, and it must end!

+Choose a starting spell:

+-  :ref:`spell--scrying`
+-  :ref:`spell--invulnerability`

+You may choose from the following marks each time a spell burns your
+soul:

+1. Milk, beer, and other drinks sour in your presence.
+2. Your shadow leaves an ashy residue, more the longer you stay put.
+3. Every room you enter becomes cold, damp, and dark, as long as you are present.
+4. You cannot bear to set foot in a church.
+5. You become a fetch.

 Truth
 -----